John Edgar Fike, Sr. 1907-1970

 Josiah Achem Fyke (1791-1860) Elizabeth Richardson (1789-1850)

-Josiah Achem Fyke, son of Tyre Fyke and Sarah was born about 1794 in Edgefield Co., South Carolina.
+My 3rd great-grandfather Josiah Achem Fyke, son of Tyre Fyke and Sarah was born about 1794 in Edgefield Co., South Carolina.
 He died on 13 Jun 1860 in Marion, Illinois, United States.
-He married:
+He married Elizabeth Richardson in 1814 in Robertson Co., Tennessee.
+She was born about 1794 in Maryland and died about 1860 in Marion Co., Illinois.

 There are records of land being surveyed in Kentucky for his uncle Malachi in 1805; so all or part of the family had made the move by then.
 John (Josiah’s cousin) married in Kentucky in 1808 and died in Tennessee in 1826.
 Malachi’s will is dated 1810.
-Josiah Achem Fyke married Elizabeth Richardson in Robertson County TN in 1814.

-Elizabeth Richardson’s parents, John and Sarah, were born in Maryland and migrated to North Carolina after the Revolutionary War.
+Josiah’s wife Elizabeth Richardson’s parents, John and Sarah, were born in Maryland and migrated to North Carolina after the Revolutionary War.
 Their middle children were born in NC, and then they moved to Robertson County where their youngest son was born in 1808.
 We know that the Richardson’s and some of their family moved to Illinois with the Fykes.
 There was another family by the name of Wooter’s who were neighbors and inter-married into the Fyke and Richardson clans in Tennessee and made the move to Illinois, and in the next generation, onto Missouri.

 The migration west began before the Revolutionary War (1775–1783), as adventurous North Carolinians followed Daniel Boone in search of new frontiers beyond the mountains.
 After the war veterans of the Revolution were rewarded with free land in what became Tennessee.
-Land speculators also rushed into that area in search of wealth.

 Our family crossed the Alleghenies only 20 years after Daniel Boone first guided pioneers through the Cumberland Gap into the Kentucky wilderness.
 The westward migration of our family that started in colonial Virginia continued for three more generations.
 Josiah Achem moved from North Carolina to Tennessee to Illinois.
 His son Thomas Lanman moved from Illinois to Missouri.
 And his grandson Josiah Walter completed the migration from Missouri to Utah.
 The westward movement occurred for our family, and for many others, as lands were open for settlement by the US government and as the local Indian populations were subdued or driven from their lands.

-These families were early pioneers in each of these counties.
+Our Fike ancestors were early pioneers in each of these counties.
 They arrived within a decade of the states being admitted to the union and of the counties being formed.
 The populations were sparse, but land was cheap or free to people willing to clear it and develop productive farmland.

-Our ancestors at this time lived the American frontier life.
 They built their homes by hand and migrated by foot or ox cart.

 The people we read about as heroes of the frontier lived in these same time and places.
 Sam Houston was born in Virginia in 1793 (One year before Josiah Achem Fyke).
 He moved to Blount County TN in 1806 and was fighting for Andrew Jackson at the battle of Horseshoe Bend in 1814.
 Josiah Achem fought for Jackson in a different regiment at the Battle of New Orleans.
 Sam Houston served in government and military positions and earned a law degree in Nashville between 1814 and 1823 when he was elected to congress.
-The location of Fyke’s Grove is about 40 miles north of Nashville, so Josiah Achem and General Sam were contemporaries and Sam represented Josiah in Congress.
-Josiah and Abraham Lincoln both moved to Illinois in 1830, a year where the state’s population was 157,445.
-George Custer wasn’t born until Josiah Achem had been settled in Illinois for a decade, and Josiah’s grandson, Josiah Walter, was working as a cowboy in Nebraska only nine years after Custer died at the Little Big Horn.
+The location of Fyke’s Grove is about 40 miles north of Nashville, so Josiah Achem and General Sam were contemporaries.
+Sam represented Josiah in Congress.

 In 1830 Josiah, Elizabeth, and their family and friends moved to Marion County Illinois.
 The book “The History of Marion County Illinois” has the following section about Josiah Fyke: